BriDray/NoteTaker/README.md

 SO THAT I can organize my thoughts and keep track of tasks I need to complete
 ```

-## Usage

-This project has been deployed via Heroku.
-You can find the link to this project under the Deployed Project Section.

 ## Screenshots

 The following images show the web application's appearance and functionality: